top of page

 The ability to "agree to disagree" is the building block of a healthy democracy.
 Without this fundamental right, democracy is reduced to mere elections.

 Let's embrace the power of dissent and open discourse to create a more democratic, pluralistic, and tolerant society, without deeming dissent an "attack" on us.
 Let criticism, even between loved ones and followers, be a force for progress in our collective search for truth.
-Not for petty arguements, but as blessed opportunities for idea exchanges and other worthwhile collaborations.
+Not for petty arguments, but as blessed opportunities for idea exchanges and other worthwhile collaborations.

 After all, the freer the exchange of ideas, the closer we get to understanding the world around us.